null

 Research shows that women-led ventures not only outperform over time, but they’re also driven by purpose, creating real social and economic impact that prioritizes making life better for everyone

-Let’s face it—if we want real solutions to the problems women and girls face right now, only we will need to make it happen.
+Let’s face it—if we want real solutions to the problems women and girls face right now, we will need to make it happen.
 Period.
 No one else is going to step up for us the way we can.
-It was women who designed the bra because they understood the need.
-Women who invented the dishwasher because they knew the weight of the labor.
-Women who created the rape kit because they saw justice slipping through the cracks.
+It was women who designed the bra because she understood the need.
+A woman invented the dishwasher because she knew the weight of the labor.
+A woman who created the rape kit because she saw justice slipping through the cracks.
 And that’s exactly why we need more women entrepreneurs—because if we’re waiting for someone else to solve the problems that affect us and our children, we’ll be waiting forever.

 When more women and girls succeed as entrepreneurs, the world changes for the better.